eclipse-ibeji/ibeji/docs/tutorials/consumer/README.md

 You have defined a [digital twin provider's interface](../provider/README.md#11-define-digital-twin-provider-interface).
 A digital twin consumer needs to utilize that interface to communicate with your digital twin provider to access the in-vehicle capabilities that a digital twin provider makes available.

-The following discusses the steps that a digital twin consumer takes to interact with a digital twin provider using the programming language of your choice.
+The following discusses the steps that a digital twin consumer should take to interact with a digital twin provider using the programming language of your choice.

 1. Examine the digital twin provider's interface.
 Make sure that you understand its contract and the communication protocol that it uses.

 1. Choose a programming language that supports both gRPC and your digital twin provider's communication protocol. gRPC is required to communicate with the In-Vehicle Digital Twin Service.
 This will be described further in [2.
 Discover a Digital Twin Provider with the In-Vehicle Digital Twin Service](#2-discover-a-digital-twin-provider-with-the-in-vehicle-digital-twin-service).
 For instance, if your digital twin provider uses MQTT, then you should select a programming language that supports both MQTT and gRPC.
 This includes languages like Rust, Python, Java, C++ and Go.

-1. In the implementation of your digital twin consumer, import the code for your in-vehicle digital twin model that you have developed in the [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code), and call the desired operations of the digital twin provider for the in-vehicle capabilities.
-You can reference an in-vehicle capability using the code for your in-vehicle digital twin model.
+1. In the implementation of your digital twin consumer, import the code for your in-vehicle digital twin model that you have developed in the [Tutorial: Create an In-Vehicle Digital Twin Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

+1. In your digital twin consumer, call the desired operations of the digital twin provider to access the desired in-vehicle capabilities.
+You can reference an in-vehicle capability's model id using the [code for your in-vehicle digital twin model](../in_vehicle_model/README.md#3-translating-dtdl-to-code).

 #### Rust Sample Implementation of the Interaction with a Digital Twin Provider

 This section shows a sample digital twin consumer interacting with a digital twin provider in Rust.
-It uses the [sample digital twin provider interface](../provider/README.md#sample-digital-twin-provider-interface) that is defined in a protobuf file, and covers calling the `Get` and `Invoke` operations that are defined in the [sample digital twin provider](../../../samples/tutorial/provider/src/provider_impl.rs).
-This is the same sample digital twin provider that shown in the [Tutorial: Create a Digital Twin Provider](../provider/README.md#rust-sample-implementation-of-the-sample-interface).
+It uses the [sample digital twin provider interface](../provider/README.md#sample-digital-twin-provider-interface) that is defined in a protobuf file, and it covers calling the `Get` and `Invoke` operations that are defined in the [sample digital twin provider](../../../samples/tutorial/provider/src/provider_impl.rs).
+This is the same sample digital twin provider that is shown in the [Tutorial: Create a Digital Twin Provider](../provider/README.md#rust-sample-implementation-of-the-sample-interface).

 1. Refer to the [Rust code for the sample digital twin consumer](../../../samples/tutorial/consumer/src/main.rs).

-1. There is an import statement for the Rust in-vehicle digital twin model that you have previously constructed in the [Tutorial: Create an In-Vehicle Digital Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code):
+1. There is an import statement for the Rust in-vehicle digital twin model that is shown in the [Tutorial: Create an In-Vehicle Digital Model with DTDL](../in_vehicle_model/README.md#3-translating-dtdl-to-code):

     ```rust
     use digital_twin_model::{sdv_v1 as sdv, ...};
     ```

-1. This sample digital twin consumer is interested in communicating with a digital twin provider through gRPC, so there is an imported gRPC client.
+1. This sample digital twin consumer aims to communicate with a digital twin provider through gRPC, so there is an imported gRPC client.

     ```rust
     use samples_protobuf_data_access::tutorial_grpc::v1::digital_twin_provider_tutorial_client::DigitalTwinProviderTutorialClient;
     ```

 1. The [sample digital twin provider](../../../samples/tutorial/provider/src/provider_impl.rs) has a `Get` operation defined.
-This operation is called in the sample digital consumer in the `send_get_request` method.
+This operation is called by the sample digital consumer in the `send_get_request` method.

 1. The [sample digital twin provider](../../../samples/tutorial/provider/src/provider_impl.rs) has an `Invoke` operation defined.
-This operation is called in the sample digital consumer in the `start_show_notification_repeater` method.
+This operation is called by the sample digital consumer in the `start_show_notification_repeater` method.

 ### 2. Discover a Digital Twin Provider with the In-Vehicle Digital Twin Service